-At the 11th International Silage Conference in Aberystwyth, Wales, Haigh et al. (1996) presented a proposal for an EU additive approval scheme.
-Haigh stated that active ingredient authorisation has to be the responsibility of the EU.
+At the 11th International Silage Conference in Aberystwyth, Wales, Haigh, Weddel, and Agnew (1996b) presented a proposal for an EU additive approval scheme.
+Haigh, Weddel et al. (1996b) stated that active ingredient authorization has to be the responsibility of the EU.
 The prove of effectiveness of formulations had to be delegated to the respective national authorities of individual member states.
 It was envisaged that approval at EU level allowed an active ingredient to be used throughout the entire EU.
 However, individual member states could appeal against the decision, if they could present good reasons against it.
-In Haigh's proposal only chemical active ingredients were listed.
+In this article, comparative only chemical active ingredients are listed.
 At this time, microorganisms and enzymes had not been incorporated into the scheme.

-Since 2004 all silage additives in the European Union (EU) require authorisation according to EC Regulation No. 1831/2003 (Article 10) before they can appear on the market.
-Silage additives are considered to be 'technological additives' if their primary effect targets the improvement of silage quality (EFSA 2012).
-Additives that are expected to exert their primary effect on animals, are categorised as 'zootechnical additives' and their authorisation is stipulated by other regulations and guidelines, which usually require animal trials.
-When active components have passed through the authorisation process, which is administrated by EFSA (European Food Safety Authority), and appear on an official whitelist, they can be marketed within the entire EU.
-The EU authorisation process focuses on safety (regarding handling and intake) and efficacy (regarding mainly improved fermentation or aerobic stability) of single, active components of an additive.
-All active components of an additive must be authorised before the additive is allowed to appear on the market.
-Once an active component is authorised, it can be used by any additive company thereafter.
+Since 2004 all silage additives in the EU require authorization according to EC Regulation No. 1831/2003 before they can appear on the market.
+Silage additives are considered to be "technological additives" if their primary effect targets the improvement of silage quality (EFSA, 2012).
+Additives that are expected to exert their primary effect on animals are categorized as "zootechnical additives" and their authorization is stipulated by other regulations and guidelines, which usually require animal trials.

+When active components have passed through the authorization process, which is administrated by EFSA (European Food Safety Authority), and appear on an official whitelist, they can be marketed within the entire EU.
+The EU authorization process focuses on safety (regarding handling and intake) and efficacy (regarding mainly improved fermentation or aerobic stability) of single, active components of an additive.
+All active components of an additive must be authorized before the additive is allowed to appear on the market.
+Once an active component is authorized, it can be used by any additive company thereafter.
 This means that the EU certification has only limited value for farmers since most additives contain more than one active component.
-But the main objective with the EU approval system is to make sure that only safe products are sold within the EU and not to help farmers to choose a suitable silage additive.
+The main objective with the EU approval system is to make sure that only safe products are sold within the EU and not to help farmers to choose a suitable silage additive.

-To prove the active component's efficacy at least three successful lab-scale trials, lasting ≥90 days, are required.
+To prove the active component's efficacy at least three successful laboratory-scale trials, lasting ≥90 days, are required.
 Depending on the claimed mode of action, treated silages have to show a significant improving effect against an untreated control treatment.
-Guidelines resemble the German DLG approval system (see below), but are less versatile regarding which problems they might be able to alleviate.
-Aerobic stability is determined by monitoring silage temperature over time as applied by most research institutes, but unlike the German guidelines, stability should be determined after about 90 days of anaerobic storage and without any air stress treatment (i.e. air infusion in silos during storage).
-The lack of an appropriate air stress treatment during storage increases the risk that the less well-fermented silages - usually the untreated controls - will demonstrate better aerobic stability than additive-treated silages.
-Completely anaerobic conditions such as in lab-scale silos do not mimic farm conditions and make it difficult to demonstrate an additive effect with regard to aerobic stability.
+Guidelines resemble the German DLG approval system, but are less versatile regarding which problems they might be able to alleviate.
+Aerobic stability is determined by monitoring silage temperature over time as applied by most research institutes, but unlike the German guidelines, stability should be determined after about 90 days of anaerobic storage and without any air stress treatment (i.e., air infusion in silos during storage).
+The lack of an appropriate air stress treatment during storage increases the risk that the less well-fermented silages-usually the untreated controls-will demonstrate better aerobic stability than additive-treated silages.
+Completely anaerobic conditions such as in laboratory-scale silos do not mimic farm conditions and make it difficult to demonstrate an additive effect with regard to aerobic stability.